snowplow-archive/snowplow.github.com/_posts/2015-11-17-schema-guru-0.4.0-with-apache-spark-support-released.md

 * A EC2 keypair, e.g. *my-ec2-keypair*
 * At least one Amazon S3 bucket, e.g. *my-bucket*

-After you have all prerequisites you can run the job:
+With all the prerequisites in place you can now run the job:

 {% highlight bash %}
 guest> cd sparkjob